Using the UK Conformity Assessed (UKCA) Mark After Brexit

 What about products for sale in Northern Ireland?

 Northern Ireland will remain subject to EU CE marking regulations.
 Any CE marked product can be sold in Northern Ireland.
-The Northern Ireland Protocol allows products certified to EU directives in Great Britain by a UK Approved Body to be legally sold in Northern Ireland (but not the rest of the EU).
-This is shown on the product by use of the special UK(NI) marking adjacent to the CE mark.
+The Northern Ireland Protocol allows products certified to EU directives in Great Britain by the UK Approved Body to be legally sold in Northern Ireland (but not the rest of the EU).
+This is shown on the product by using the special UK(NI) marking adjacent to the CE mark.